Doctorate: History of the UK doctorate

 The doctorate has long existed in the UK as, originally, the second degree in divinity, law, medicine and music.
 But it was not until the late 19th century that the research doctorate, now known as the higher doctorate, was introduced.
 The first higher doctorate was the Doctor of Science at Durham University, introduced in 1882.
-This was soon followed by other universities, including the University of Cambridge establishing its ScD in the same year, the University of London transforming its DSc from an advanced study course to a research degree in 1885, and the University of Oxford establishing its Doctor of Letters (DLitt) in 1900.
+This was soon followed by other universities, including the University of Cambridge establishing its ScD in the same year, the University of London transforming its DSc from an advanced study course to a research degree in 1885, and the University of Oxford establishing its Doctor of Letters (DLitt) in 1900.M.G.
+Brock and M.C Curthouys, eds., The History of the University of Oxford., vol. VII, part 2: Nineteenth Century Oxford, (Oxford: Oxford University Press, 2000), p.
+619.

 The PhD was adopted in the UK following a joint decision in 1917 by British universities, although it took much longer for it to become established.
 Oxford became the first university to institute the new degree, although naming it the DPhil.
 The PhD was often distinguished from the earlier higher doctorates by distinctive academic dress.
 At Cambridge, for example, PhDs wear a master's gown with scarlet facings rather than the full scarlet gown of the higher doctors, while the University of Wales gave PhDs crimson gowns rather than scarlet.
 Professional doctorates were introduced in Britain in the 1980s and 1990s.
 The earliest professional doctorates were in the social sciences, including the Doctor of Business Administration (DBA), Doctor of Education (EdD) and Doctor of Clinical Psychology (DClinPsy).